MOSQUITO FUN FACTS

 - Psorophora - 1 species

 - Both male and female mosquitoes feed on floral nectar.
+In doing so, they are considered "passive pollinators" which means that they unknowingly and unintentionally aid in the pollination of plants as they are feeding.
 Only female mosquitoes feed on blood which is necessary for egg development.

 - Male mosquitoes have feathery antennae, whereas female mosquitoes have non-plumose antennae